International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.1 Queries and Filter Expressions

 A [Catalog Service](../model/terminology.md#catalog-service) may support [Catalog](../model/terminology.md#catalog) queries or filter expressions as an implementation-specific feature.
-However, it is expected that query capabilities will be implemented by the consumer against the results of a `CatalogRequestMessage,` as the latter is an RDF vocabulary.
+However, it is expected that query capabilities will be implemented by the [Consumer](../model/terminology.md#consumer) against the results of a `CatalogRequestMessage,` as the latter is an RDF vocabulary.
 Client-side querying can be scaled by periodically crawling the [Provider's](../model/terminology.md#provider's)
 [Catalog Services](../model/terminology.md#catalog-service), caching the results, and executing queries against the locally-stored [Catalogs](../model/terminology.md#catalog).

 ### 4.2 Replication Protocol

 The Catalog Protocol is designed to be used by federated services without the need for a replication protocol.
-Each consumer is responsible for issuing requests to 1..N [Catalog Services](../model/terminology.md#catalog-service), and managing the results.
-It follows that a specific replication protocol is not needed, or more precisely, each consumer replicates data from catalog services by issuing `CatalogRequestMessages`.
+Each [Consumer](../model/terminology.md#consumer) is responsible for issuing requests to 1..N [Catalog Services](../model/terminology.md#catalog-service), and managing the results.
+It follows that a specific replication protocol is not needed, or more precisely, each [Consumer](../model/terminology.md#consumer) replicates data from catalog services by issuing `CatalogRequestMessages`.

-The discovery protocol adopted by a particular [Dataspace](../model/terminology.md#dataspace) defines how a consumer discovers [Catalog Services](../model/terminology.md#catalog-service).
+The discovery protocol adopted by a particular [Dataspace](../model/terminology.md#dataspace) defines how a [Consumer](../model/terminology.md#consumer) discovers [Catalog Services](../model/terminology.md#catalog-service).

 ### 4.3 Security

 It is expected (although not required) that [Catalog Services](../model/terminology.md#catalog-service) implement access control.
 A [Catalog](../model/terminology.md#catalog) as well as individual [Datasets](../model/terminology.md#dataset) may be restricted to trusted parties.
-The [Catalog Service](../model/terminology.md#catalog-service) may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant
+The [Catalog Service](../model/terminology.md#catalog-service) may require [Consumers](../model/terminology.md#consumer) to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant
 Catalog Binding Specification.
 The semantics of such tokens are not part of this specification.

 #### 4.3.1 The Proof Metadata Endpoint